 Business Cards | Moo

 Another great way to invest $20.00 is to get some business cards printed.
-Moo is a great online service that does this relatively cheaply, and if you want to invest a little more they have foiling and letterpress options.
+Moo is a great online service that does this relatively cheaply, and if you want to invest a little more, they have foiling and letterpress options.
 I recommend only taking this step once you have set up your domain name and custom email address.
-Remember to proof read everything before you hit the order button and if you are not confident designing your card on your own, Moo offer a great range of templates to choose from.
+Remember to proofread everything before you hit the order button and if you are not confident designing your card on your own, Moo offers a great range of templates to choose from.